-APPENDIX: RECOVERY OF SINGLE-STRANDED DNA FROM CELLS CONTAINING PBLUESCRIPT PHAGEMIDS pBluescript is a phagemid that can be secreted as single-stranded DNA in the presence of M13 helper phage.
+APPENDIX: RECOVERY OF SINGLE-STRANDED DNA FROM CELLS CONTAINING PBLUESCRIPT PHAGEMIDS

+The pBluescript phagemid can be secreted as single-stranded DNA in the presence of M13 helper phage.
 These phagemids contain the intergenic (IG) region of a filamentous f1 phage.
 This region encodes all of the cis-acting functions of the phage required for packaging and replication.
 In E. coli with the F+ phenotype (containing an F' episome), pBluescript phagemids will be secreted as single-stranded f1 "packaged" phage when the bacteria has been infected by a helper phage.
-Since these filamentous helper phages (M13, f1) will not infect E. coli without an F' episome coding for pili, it is essential to use XL1-Blue MRF' or a similar strain containing the F' episome.
+Since these filamentous helper phages (M13, f1) will not infect E. coli without an F' episome coding for pili, it is essential to use XL1-Blue MRF' or a similar strain containing the F' episome.^{8,9}

 The Stratagene Products Division offers helper phages that preferentially package pBluescript phagemids.
-Typically, 30-50 pBluescript molecules are packaged/helper phage DNA molecule. pBluescript phagemids are offered with the IG region in either of two orientations: pBluescript (+) is replicated such that the sense strand of the $\beta$ -galactosidase gene is secreted within the phage particles; pBluescript (-) is replicated such that the antisense strand of the $\beta$ -galactosidase gene is secreted in the phage particles.
+Typically, 30-50 pBluescript phagemid molecules are packaged/helper phage DNA molecule. pBluescript phagemids are offered with the IG region in either of two orientations: pBluescript (+) phagemid is replicated such that the sense strand of the β -galactosidase gene is secreted within the phage particles; pBluescript (-) phagemid is replicated such that the antisense strand of the β -galactosidase gene is secreted in the phage particles.

 Yields of single-stranded (ss)DNA depend on the specific insert sequence.
-For most inserts, over $1 \mu g$ of ssDNA can be obtained from a 1.5-ml miniprep if grown in XL1-Blue MRF'.
-A faint single-strand helper phage band may appear on a gel at ~4 kb for R408 or at 6 kb for VCSM13.
-This DNA mixture can be sequenced with primers that are specific for pBluescript and do not hybridize to the helper phage genome.
+For most inserts, over 1 μ g of ssDNA can be obtained from a 1.5-ml miniprep if grown in XL1-Blue MRF'.
+A faint single-strand helper phage band may appear on a gel at ~6 kb for VCSM13.
+This DNA mixture can be sequenced with primers that are specific for the pBluescript phagemid and do not hybridize to the helper phage genome.